mapbiomas-peru/mapbiomas-peru/README.md

 This page provides access to all scripts used in the generation of thematic collections 🗂️, cross-cutting themes 🔎, mosaics 🛰️, validation workflows 📊, and analytical modules 🧩.

-All repositories follow the principles of reproducibility 🔁 and transparency 🔍 adopted by the MapBiomas Network 🌱.

 ---

 ## 🌱 LAND USE AND LAND COVER (LULC)